pauldmccarthy/fsleyes/userdoc/index.rst

 pertains to FSLeyes |version|, which is a part of FSL |fsl_version|.

-If you are getting started with FSLeyes, check out the :ref:`quick_start` page.
+If you are getting started with FSLeyes, check out the :ref:`Quick start
+<quick_start>` page.
 Otherwise, choose a topic from the list below.

 .. toctree::